thomasharaldsson/AirPnP/README.md

 # AirPnP

-Service for renting parking places around town for people who may have parking slots available, similar to AirBnB.
+Web application for renting parking places around town for people who may have parking slots available, similar to AirBnB.

-/Thomas, Uzair, Tommi, Mehrdad

-© AirPnP AB
+Application is built on top of the Java Spring Boot MVC framework.
+User interface is rendered on server side using JSP - Standard Tag Library (JSTL).
+Backend performs object–relational mapping to local H2 database using Hibernate.

 ## Build and run